Frequently Asked Questions

 Freshmen will receive complimentary copies at June Orientations to read before the fall.
-Students attending the August Orientation will receive books via mail mid-July.
+Students attending the August Orientation will receive books during Orientation.
 A limited number of complimentary books will be available for other students at Common Reading events.
 Copies are also available for purchase at the UNCW bookstore and at your local bookstore.
 Copies are available for loan at Randall Library.

-Contact Peggy Turner, Disability Services, at (910) 962-7555 and provided required documentation.
+Contact Peggy Turner, Disability Resource Center, at (910) 962-7555 and provided required documentation.
 No alternate format copies will be provided without proper documentation.

 There is no formal assignment to bring with you in August.
 However, as you read, think deeply about the issues and themes in the novel, reflect on your thoughts about and personal connections to the novel, and prepare to discuss the novel with other students and faculty.